Guide: docker compose

 Digest

-The second method to identify a docker image version is by using its digest like in nginx@sha256:8269a7352a7dad1f8b3dc83284f195bac72027dd50279422d363d49311ab7d9b where 8269a7352a7dad1f8b3dc83284f195bac72027dd50279422d363d49311ab7d9b is the digest.
-A digest is a hash referencing a specific version of a docker image tag like in this case nginx:1.17.
-A digest is immutable, we can always rollblack to a specific digest if need.
-But we must admit that it’s not convenient to identify which version we are referencing to without having to dig into it.
+The second method to identify a docker image version is by using its digest like in nginx@sha256:8269a7352a7dad1f8b3dc83284f195bac72027dd50279422d363d49311ab7d9b where the string following nginx@sha256: is the digest.
+A digest is a hash referencing a specific version of a docker image tag, in this case, nginx:1.17.
+A digest is immutable, we can always rollback to a specific digest if needed.
+However, it’s not convenient to identify which version we’re referencing without a little further investigation.

 Docker Image Tag